Menu

 Don’t expect to be on your own here, Mount Coolum’s many steps are very popular for exercise nuts and families alike.

-Winter is best as there won’t be so much moisture in the air.
+If you’re keen on clear views, winter is best as there won’t be as much moisture in the air.
 Sometimes you can almost glimpse Caloundra in the far distance.

 Views from Mount Coolum